SirGoodenough/ThermoPI-Furnace/README.md

 ### Test that everything works

 Troubleshoot as needed.
-'MQTT Update result 0' means it went well.
-After you get it to loop thru a couple of times, continue to next step.
+'MQTT Update result 0' means that part of the loop went well.
+After you get it to loop thru a couple of times, use 'ctrl-c' to stop it and continue to next step.

 ```bash
 /usr/bin/python3 /opt/ThermoPI-Furnace/furnace.py